mefryar/mefryar.github.io/_posts/2021-08-02-clojure-deliberate-practice.md

 In case it helps inspire others to take the leap, below is an outline of how I set up my local development environment for learning Clojure with Exercism and Vim.
-It's not intended to be a step-by-step walk-through since specific instructions might go stale.
-Instead, the goal is to list the basic steps in the hope of reinforcing that it really isn't that complicated.
+It's not intended to be a step-by-step walk-through since specific instructions might go stale.[^fn-exercismv3] Instead, the goal is to list the basic steps in the hope of reinforcing that it really isn't that complicated.

+[^fn-exercismv3]: In fact, as I write this on August 28, 2021, we are days away from the launch of Exercism v3 which will introduce a new online editor that enables solving exercises directly in the browser without setting up anything locally, though the CLI tool will remain.

 ### Installing Exercism